johnny-tu/DDC-Learning-tasks/DTR-Task2-Create_organisations_and_teams.md

-# Task 2 - Create Organizations and Teams
+# Task - DTR - Create Organizations and Teams

-In this task you will complete the following steps:
-1.

 ## Pre-requisites
 - DTR installed and integrated with UCP